Lessons NOT Learned

 So, here is the question:

-Why didn’t they learn lessons from the precursor incidents
+Why didn’t they learn lessons from the precursor

-to prevent the major accident?
+incidents to prevent a major accident?

 Why Are Lessons NOT Learned?